 \section{Model Comparison}

 The array decomposition approach in Section~\ref{sec:3} can be used to recover counterfactual quantities across a broad class of hidden variable models.
 For example, \citet{zhou2024causalinferencehiddentreatment} apply the method to hidden treatment models.
 This flexibility underscores a key strength of the array decomposition framework.
-Moreover, the two proximal strategies for hidden confounding specifically invoke distinct Markov restrictions, which are non-nested, allowing the eigendecompositon approach to swap the roles of $Y$ and $A$ ~\citep{deaner2023controllinglatentconfoundingtriple}.
+Moreover, the two proximal strategies for hidden confounding invoke distinct conditional independence restrictions, which are non-nested \citep{deaner2023controllinglatentconfoundingtriple}.

-We now compare the two approaches under a unified set of Markov restrictions compatible with both frameworks.
-Specifically, we consider the hidden confounding model that is Markov to Figure~\ref{fig:3}, i.e., reflecting the conditional independences in Assumptions~\ref{assump:ind1} and~\ref{assump:ind2}.
+We now compare the two approaches under shared conditional independences compatible with both frameworks.
+Specifically, we consider the hidden confounding model represented in Figure~\ref{fig:3}, i.e., reflecting the conditional independences in Assumptions~\ref{assump:ind1} and~\ref{assump:ind2}.

-\subsubsection{Discrete Model Comparison}
+\subsection{Discrete Model Comparison}